-Degrees: Students may earn an Associate in Applied Arts and Sciences in Watershed Ecology upon completion of the two-year program of study.
-A Watershed Ecology Certificate is available upon completion of the first year of the program.
+Degrees: Students may earn an Associate in Applied Sciences in Watershed Management upon completion of the two-year program of study.

-Industry Description: Watershed Ecology blends knowledge of biological sciences with application of cutting-edge technical skills.
+Industry Description: Watershed Management blends knowledge of biological sciences with application of cutting-edge technical skills.
 Technicians will be skilled in identifying and assessing natural habitat needs of fish and wildlife in relation to healthy ecosystems, with emphasis on the restoration and management of aquatic environments.

 Entrance Requirements: Students may begin their study in fall, winter, spring, or summer quarters.
 In order to start this program, the placement process must be completed through the Testing Center.
-Visit wwcc.edu/placement for more information.
+Visit wwcc.edu/ placement for more information.